Ski Season in New Zealand

 The authentic Kiwi ski experience is always fun.
 Take Hanmer Springs for example, which offers cheap hostel-price accommodation on the mountain and allows BYO!
 You’d be sure to have a blast if you brought a couple of mates along for an authentic and uncrowded ski and après-ski session.

-Craigieburn in Southern Alps of the South Island is world-renowned for its challenging terrain for advanced riders, while Temple Basin is even a mission to get to in itself.
+Craigieburn in the Southern Alps of the South Island is world-renowned for its challenging terrain for advanced riders, while Temple Basin is even a mission to get to in itself.
 Just pop your gear on a lift and enjoy an hour hike up the mountain to get to the first lifts!

 Where to get ski gear in New Zealand